benbai123/Front-end-Developer-Interview-Questions/answer/HTML Questions/README.md

   * Ans (short for both): In short, (generally) CSS `<link>` usually contains information that Browser need them to render most of HTML content and JS `<script>` doesn't.
   * Ans (for link):
     * From [HTML spec](http://www.w3.org/TR/html401/struct/links.html#edef-LINK), link may only appear in the head section in HTML 4.1, link can appear in the body section with the "itemprop" property in HTML5.
-    * Also, if you leave the the styles somewhere in the <body>, the browser has to re-render the page (new and old when loading) when the styles declared has been parsed.
+    * Also, if you leave the styles somewhere in the <body>, the browser has to re-render the page (new and old when loading) when the styles declared has been parsed.
     * Put link in head help you to prevent FOUC.
   * Ans (for script):
     * script without `async` or `defer` will block parser to stop parsing the other HTML on your page, which may incur one or more network roundtrips and delay the time to first render of the page.